 Apply masking tape or other masking material to protect the circuit board surface as needed.
 (See Figure 1) Masking materials can consist of tapes, curable liquid masks, or reusable stencils.

 If the circuit board has static sensitive components, insert the entire circuit board into a shielded bag.
 Only the area needing rework should be exposed.
 Ground the circuit board to dissipate static charges.

 Insert the circuit board into the blasting chamber and blast away the damaged or unwanted coating\solder mask.
 Slowly move the nozzle along the area where the coating is to be removed.
 (See Figure 2)

 Blow off the blasting dust and clean the area.

-Visual examination or UV light may be used to verify complete removal of coating.
+Visual examination or UV light may be used to verify the complete removal of the coating.